Astro Boy (film): Plot

-In the 22nd century, Toby Tenma is a teenager who lives in the futuristic city-state of Metro City, which floats above the polluted surface on Earth.
+In the 22nd century, Toby Tenma is a teenager who lives in the futuristic city-state of Metro City, which floats above the polluted Earth.
 His father, Dr. Tenma, works at the Ministry of Science, alongside Dr. Elefun.
-Under orders of the President of Metro City, Stone, who is running for re-election, they have created the Peacekeeper, an advanced defensive robot fueled by two powerful energy spheres with opposite properties, respectively in colors blue and red, from a star fragment discovered by Elefun.
-Against the scientists' warnings, Stone loads the negative red core into the Peacekeeper, causing it to immediately become hostile and indirectly kill Toby while attempting to violently leave the research facility before Elefun disables it.
+Under orders of President Stone, who is running for re-election, they have created the Peacekeeper, an advanced defensive robot fueled by two powerful energy spheres with opposite properties, respectively in the colors blue and red, from a star fragment discovered by Elefun.
+Against the scientists' warnings, Stone loads the negative red core into the Peacekeeper, causing it to become hostile and indirectly kill Toby while attempting to violently leave the research facility before Elefun disables it.

-A distraught Tenma revives Toby as a robot programmed with all his memories, along with built-in defenses, including flight and the ability to understand silent robots.
+Heartbroken, Tenma makes a robot programmed with Toby's memories, along with built-in defenses, including flight and the ability to understand silent robots.
 Powered by the positive blue core, the robot activates and believes himself to be Toby.
-Though the robot has Toby's memories and a similar personality, Tenma realizes nothing could replace the original Toby and disowns him.
-Stone has his forces pursue Toby in an effort to retrieve the blue core, leading to him falling off Metro City's edge when Stone's flagship blasts him with missiles.
+Though the robot has Toby's memories and a similar personality, Tenma realizes nothing could replace the original Toby and rejects him.
+Stone has his forces pursue Toby in an effort to retrieve the blue core, leading to him falling off Metro City's edge when Stone's flagship blasts him.
 Afterwards, Tenma escapes arrest by agreeing to disable Toby and give up the blue core.

 Toby awakens in an enormous junkyard populated by robots dumped from Metro City.
 He meets a group of orphaned children—Zane, Sludge, Widget, and Cora—accompanied by a dog-like robot named Trashcan, and the Robot Revolutionary Front (RRF) members Sparx, Robotsky, and Mike the Fridge, who plan to free robots from mankind's control, but are very inept and bound by the Laws of Robotics.
 While attempting to recruit him for their cause, they rename Toby "Astro".
 Hamegg, the former head of the Ministry of Science and caretaker of the orphans, takes Astro in.
 The next day, Astro comes across an old, offline construction robot named Zog, whom he reactivates through sharing some of the blue core's energy.
 After restoring Zog, Astro has a heart-to-heart with Cora, discovering that Cora is from Metro City, having run away from home, but is regretful of her decision out of love for her parents.
-Later, Hamegg, having secretly discovered Astro is a robot, knocks him out with his electric blaster to use him in his robot fighting tournament, the Robot Games, before publicly acknowledging Astro's true self.
+Later, Hamegg, having secretly discovered Astro is a robot, knocks him out with an electric blaster to use him in his robot arena, the Robot Games, before publicly acknowledging Astro's true self.